nrsc/nphys/README.md

 > space.
 A neuron expending energy can take advantage of this and
 > manipulate the ratio of positive to negative ions inside of its
 > cellular environment, generating a volage potential that it can then
-> utilize as a means for communication.
+> utilize.

-Voltages dictate currents moving from point A to point B, but in this case instead of electrons through copper wire, currents are carried by ions in solution.
-Electrical signals are converted to chemical ones through release of neurotransmitter, and receptors respond to pass along the electrochemical signals that can alter the activity and fate of a neuron.
-Throughout all this, the cell employs a number of biophysical attributes that can act like resistors, capacitors, and transisters, giving the neuron its own unique characteristics.
+Voltages dictate currents moving from point A to point B across resistance, but in this case instead of electrons through copper wire, currents are carried by ions in solution.
+Electrical signals are converted to chemical ones through release of neurotransmitter, and receptors respond to pass along signals that can alter the activity and fate of a neuron.
+Throughout all this, the cell employs a number of biophysical attributes that can act like resistors, capacitors, and transistors, giving the neuron its own unique characteristics.

-# Description
+## Ways of investigating biophysical properties of neurons and neuronal systems.

+Observing human neurophysiology used to be as simple as a doctor hitting the patellar tendon of the knee to observe basic reflexes in the leg.

+Ultimately, the goal is to understand how neurons and neuronal systems work in humans, but obvious difficulties can limit the ability to investigate neurons at the single cell level or within biological neural networks in humans.
+Therefore, model systems are employed to undersand the basic principles of neuronal communication, neurons in disease states, and the brain in general.

+First we need to imagine all the different ways that we would want to look at neuronal systems.

 # Status

 This project is early in development.
-Issues and pull requests are accepted and encouraged If you are interested in adding a dataset or other contributions to the project contact [Scott Sawchuk](mailto:scott@nrsccollective.com)
+Issues and pull requests are accepted and encouraged If you are interested in adding a data set or other contributions to the project contact [Scott Sawchuk](mailto:scott@nrsccollective.com)